RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | type       | String| The type of the retention policy assignment to retrieve.
 Can either be folder or enterprise.

 ## Box.getSingleFileVersionRetention
-Used to retrieve information about a file version retention
+Used to retrieve information about a file version retention.
+Only Business Plus or Enterprise account.

 | Field                 | Type  | Description
 |-----------------------|-------|----------